MicrosoftDocs/dynamics365smb-docs/business-central/across-teams-overview.md

 [!INCLUDE [online_only](includes/online_only.md)]

-[Microsoft Teams](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams) is a Microsoft 365 product that lets you connect with others, collaborate seamlessly, and simplify work. [!INCLUDE [prod_short](includes/prod_short.md)] offers an app that connects Microsoft Teams to your business data in [!INCLUDE [prod_short](includes/prod_short.md)] so you can quickly share details across team members, lookup contacts, and respond faster to inquiries.
+[Microsoft Teams](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams) is a Microsoft 365 product that lets you connect with others, collaborate seamlessly, and simplify work. [!INCLUDE [prod_short](includes/prod_short.md)] offers an app that connects Microsoft Teams to your business data in [!INCLUDE [prod_short](includes/prod_short.md)] so you can quickly share details across team members, look up contacts, and respond faster to inquiries.

-The app is available on the Teams marketplace, and you can use it with the Teams web, desktop, or mobile app.
+The app is available on the Teams marketplace, and you can use it with the Teams desktop, mobile app, or web.

 ## Features overview